Documents

 License to Drift Off

-Nate explore three “occupations” at Auburn: making license plates, battling roaches, and “drifting off…”
+Nate explores three “occupations” at Auburn: making license plates, battling roaches, and “drifting off…”

 The Truth